 One highlight of my work is mentoring undergraduate research projects.
 For summers 2005, 2006, and 2007, I was the graduate coordinator for the DIMACS REU at Rutgers.
 Now, I enjoy seeing undergraduate research from a different perspective as I direct undergraduate research projects at Valpo.
 Since fall 2009, I have directed undergraduate research teams of Valpo students during the academic year, and for summers 2010, 2011, 2012, 2014, 2015, and 2018, I mentored teams of undergraduate researchers in the Valparaiso Experience in Research by Undergraduate Mathematicians (VERUM) program.
 I coauthored the book A Mathematician’s Practical Guide to Mentoring Undergraduate Research (published September 2019) with Michael Dorff and Allison Henrich.

 Other miscellanous mathematical activities?
 In 2009, I was one of a cohort of Project NExTers who began to resurrect the Indiana Section NExT program.
 For 2010-2012, I served as vice chair of Indiana NExT, and for 2012-2014, I was the Indiana Section NExT chairperson.
-For 2017-2020, I'm serving a term as vice chair, then chair, then past-chair of the Indiana Section of the Mathematical Association of America.
+For 2017-2020, I served a term as vice chair, then chair, then past-chair of the Indiana Section of the Mathematical Association of America.
 I have been on the Steering Committee for the International Conference on Permutation Patterns since 2012.

 I strongly believe in helping others achieve their educational goals.
 I have been a member of the P.E.O.
 Sisterhood since 2010 through which I've greatly enjoyed helping others apply for educational grants and scholarships.
 Also, in April 2013, I was initiated into Chapter Alpha Gamma of Delta Kappa Gamma, a professional honor society of women educators, which is also involved in education-related service to the community.